huynguyen250896/DrGA/README.md

 - statusMODULE4: a vector of overall survival time.
 It is a column vector of clinicalMODULE4.

-- minClusterSize: Minimum cluster size. \code{minClusterSize = 10} is default.
+- minClusterSize: Minimum cluster size. minClusterSize = 10 is default.

 - NetworkType: network type.
 Allowed values are (unique abbreviations of) "unsigned", "signed", "signed hybrid".
 Defaul value is signed.